fhollenbach/Pols621_2020/index.md

   - [Nyhan: A Checklist Manifesto for Peer Review](https://thepoliticalmethodologist.com/2015/12/04/a-checklist-manifesto-for-peer-review/)
   - [Humphreys on Discussing and Reviewing](http://www.macartan.nyc/teaching/discuss/)

-- Submit 1-2 pages (double spaced) introduction/motivation for your research project.
+- Submit a 1-2 page (double spaced) introduction/motivation for your research project.
 Effectively this should be written like the introduction to an article submission.
 The introduction should be about the same topic/question as your research design and optimally you will want this to be about (or related to) a possible dissertation topic.
 The introduction needs to clearly state the question you want to answer, why the reader should care (the puzzle), what and how your work contributes to the literature, and a preview (one paragraph) of the research design.
-I will provide feedback to you on the introduction during office hours. __This assignment is due on: Date__ Two links that might be helpful when writing the introduction:
+I will meet with each of you to provide feedback to you on the introduction during office hours. __This assignment is due on: Date__ Two links that might be helpful when writing the introduction:
   - [Keith Head: The Introduction Formula](http://blogs.ubc.ca/khead/research/research-advice/formula)
   - [Andrew Little: Three Templates for Introductions to Political Science Articles](http://www.andrewtlittle.com/papers/little_intros.pdf)

 - The final project in this class is to submit a *project description* for an application to the NSF Dissertation Improvement Grants.
-Specifically you should combine the introduction to your research question with a research design section.
-First, you will give a short presentation of your research design during our last class session on 04/29/2019.  __The final draft of the *project description* will be due on 05/06/2019.__ We will talk more about the research design requirements in class and you can find information about the NSF Dissertation Improvement Grant [here](https://www.nsf.gov/pubs/2015/nsf15571/nsf15571.htm).
-The goal is for you to be able to submit an application on __June 15, 2019.__ Make sure to prepare for this deadline and talk to your adviser about possibly submitting an application.
+Specifically, you should combine the introduction to your research question with a research design section.
+After receiving feedback on the introduction, you will give a short presentation of your research design during our last class session on 04/29/2019. __The final version of the *project description* will be due on 05/06/2019.__ We will talk more about the research design requirements in class and you can find information about the NSF Dissertation Improvement Grant [here](https://www.nsf.gov/pubs/2015/nsf15571/nsf15571.htm).
+The goal is for you to be able to submit an application on __June 15, 2019.__ Make sure to prepare for this deadline and talk to your adviser about submitting an application.

+Your written assignments will be graded on both content and quality of writing.
+You can find helpful links on how to write well here: [http://fhollenbach.org/WritingAcademic/](http://fhollenbach.org/WritingAcademic/).
+Writing is one of the most fundamental skills for academics.
+All of us struggle and it requires a lot of practice.
+Do not hesitate to ask for help.
+If you are having trouble with it, please come see me or visit the University Writing Center (see below).

 The grading scale (in %) used in this class for all written assignments, and the overall class grade will be the following:

 - A= 89.5
 - B= 79.5–<89.5